DelmorS/The-Best-Google-Logo---My-Little-Pony-MLP-Logo/README.md

 2021-07-22 Update!
 1.6.1!
 Moved to Git!

-# Please, install style using Stylus extension, and then you will be able to select ponies using small gear icon in Stylus dropdown menu!
+## Please, install style using Stylus extension, and then you will be able to select ponies using small gear icon in Stylus dropdown menu!
-![Pony Selection][pony_selection]
+![Pony Selection][pony_selection =250x250]

 ## Screenshots
 ![Main Page Examples][main_page_examples]